Francesco-Sovrano/GridDrive/README.md

 GridDrive is a 15×15 grid of cells, where every cell represents a different type of road (see Figure 2, left), with base types (e.g. motorway, school road, city) combined with other modifiers (roadworks, accidents, weather).
 Each vehicle will have a set of properties that define which type of vehicle they are (emergency, civilian, worker, etc).

-Complex combinations of these properties will define a strict speed limit for each cell, according to the culture.
+Complex combinations of these properties will define a strict speed limit for each cell, according to a culture (a particular type of argumentation framework).
-Indeed, the goal of this environment is to test the behaviour of RL algorithms when increasing the complexity (i.e. number of exceptions) of the regulation governing the environment.
+Indeed, the goal of this environment is to test the behaviour of RL algorithms when increasing the complexity (i.e. number of exceptions) of the regulation/culture governing the environment.
 We defined 3 different types of regulations:
 - **Easy**: The Easy regulation is the simplest, with the lowest amount of rules and exceptions to them.
 - **Medium**: The Medium regulation is more complex than Easy, with the more rules and exceptions to them.